Generic Name: busulfan (bue-SUL-fan)

 - Other medicines may be given before Busulfex to help avoid side effects.

 - If you miss a dose of Busulfex, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use Busulfex.

 Important safety information:

 - Tell your doctor or dentist that you take Busulfex before you receive any medical or dental care, emergency care, or surgery.

 - If nausea, vomiting, or loss of appetite occurs, do not stop using your medicine.
 Ask your doctor, nurse, or pharmacist for ways to lessen these effects.

 - Busulfex may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
-Do not touch your eyes or the inside of your nose unless you have thoroughly washed your hands first.

 - Busulfex may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Busulfex.
 Talk with your doctor before you receive any vaccine.